 You can go all over the internet looking for the right course that isn’t too expensive and gives you everything you need to become a better teacher, but how will you know that before you fork over the cash?
 I’ve heard of people seeing great marketing and thinking that they have the right course, but once they sign up they realise that the content isn’t as good as they thought.

 That’s why we looked around and tested courses from all around the internet to find a course that we believe will set you up for success in Japan (and any other country you want to go).
-We came across Bridge TEFL and tried out their course.
-We tested many courses and this course was the most well rounded and had a quality feedback loop that was much better than the course Charlie took to get qualified.
-The feedback embedded into the course has real teachers checking your work and helping you to become a better teacher.
+Getting an accredited course that is highly regarded and well known is critical to using this course not only to improve your teaching skills, but also to get you a job.

-When you’re ready to invest in your success as a teacher in Japan, click the link below and get qualified:
+When you’re ready to invest in your success as a teacher in Japan, click the link below and get qualified with ITTT: